 Since beginning her career in Fund Development in 1999, Danielle has worked to support groups and organizations that are addressing issues such as literacy, natural disaster relief, world conflict issues, chronic health issues, autism and addressing the need for people to attain adequate and affordable housing.
 Danielle comes to Deaf & Hear Alberta with over 15 years of experience in fundraising and stakeholder engagement.
 She began working with our organization in November 2014.

-Danielle has 3 very ferocious dachshunds: Josephine, Teddy and Henry that keep her busy when she is not working!
+Danielle has 2 very ferocious dachshunds: Josephine and new puppy Arthur (Fonzarelli) that keep her busy when she is not working!

 Kara Garner, Resource Development Coordinator